voodooattack/when-ts/README.md

 - `@inhibitedBy(action_name)` Prevents this action from triggering if another by `action_name` will execute during this tick.
 Can be used multiple times with the same action and different inhibitors.

-- `@priority(number)` Sets a numeric priority for the action.
-This will influence the order of evaluation inside the main loop.
-Actions with higher priority values are evaluated last, meaning that they will take precedence if there's a conflict from multiple actions trying to update the same variable during the same tick.
+- `@priority(expression)` Sets a priority for the action.
+(Default is 0) This will influence the order of evaluation inside the main loop.
+Actions with lower priority values are evaluated last, while actions with higher priority values are evaluated first, meaning that they will take precedence if there's a conflict from multiple actions trying to update the same variable during the same tick.
+Can be a literal numeric value or an expression that returns a signed numeric value.

 ##### Control decorators: